If you're wondering what is PayPal, you're not alone. Learn more about this online payment service in this free lesson.

 That's where PayPal comes in handy.
 It lets you make secure transactions without providing your credit card number to individual websites.
 Instead, you'll give your information to PayPal, which makes the payment on your behalf.
-Watch this video from PayPal to learn more about how it works:
+Watch this video from PayPal to learn more about how it works.

 PayPal was one of the first online payment systems, and it's generally seen as one of the most trustworthy.
-As a result, you can use it to make payments to many online stores, such as eBay, Etsy, Overstock, and a whole lot more.
+As a result, you can use it to make payments to many online stores, including eBay, Etsy, Overstock, and a whole lot more.
 PayPal is also an easy way to send money to a friend or family member, as long as you both have a PayPal account.

 If you're using PayPal to make a purchase from an online store, it's totally free to use.
 However, you may have to pay a small service fee to use PayPal to transfer funds to another person.
 You can review this page from PayPal to learn more about its fee structure.